TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 ![rds_06_20210112](https://static.toastoven.net/prod_rds/21.01.12/rds_06_20210112_en.png)

-* Below is an example of access to MySQL Workbench.
+* Below is an example of connecting to MySQL Workbench.

 #### Constraints